amark/gun/README.md

 	we can then trace our path out into Hobbes' servant, whom has a cat (named Hobbes),
 	whom has a servant, whose name we want to know.
 	Just who might it be?
-Well, after a fun circular trip, it is `"Mark Nadal"` of course!
+Well, `"Mark Nadal"` of course!

-Now send me an email before Hobbes takes over!
-I want to hear from you, and help you any way I can. <3
+Send me an email before Hobbes takes over!
+I want to hear from you, and help. <3

 ## Ahead
 - ~~Realtime push to the browser~~